AshnaParveen/bluetooth-device-tracker/README.md

 `B.Tech - Rajagiri School of Engineering and Technology`

 ---
-## 📜 License

-This project is for educational and non-commercial use.
-Contact the author for extended rights.
 ---

 ## ❗ License

 This project is protected under an **All Rights Reserved** license.

+You are allowed to:
+- View the code publicly for educational or reference purposes.

+You are **not allowed to**:
+- Copy, reuse, modify, distribute, or publish this code (or any part of it)
-You may view the code, but **reproduction, modification, or reuse is prohibited** without written permission from the author.
+- Use it in academic, personal, or commercial projects without **explicit written permission** from the author.

+🔒 Unauthorized use is strictly prohibited.
+📩 Contact **Ashna Parveen** for licensing inquiries.